elibroftw/blog.elijahlopez.ca/content/posts/university/cs-489-security.md

 ### Methods of Defence

-- PRevent it
+- Prevent it
 - Deter it
 - Deflect it: make yourself less attractive to attacker (Xbox)
 - Detect it
-- Recover from ti
+- Recover from it
 - Defence in depth
 - Your car may get stolen
   - Park inside your garage